Referrals Dried Up: How to Restart the System

 Create a specific moment in your service delivery when you ask for referrals:

-For financial advisors: After showing quarterly performance results.
+For financial advisors: After showing quarterly performance results

 For consultants: After delivering a major milestone

-For agencies: After launching campaign
+For agencies: After launching a campaign

 The trigger: Right after they’ve seen clear value from your work.

-Script: “I’m really glad we hit [specific result].
+“I’m really glad we hit [specific result].
 This is exactly why I love this work.
 Quick question—who do you know who’s in [specific situation] right now?”

 Day 6: Design a Simple Thank-You System